Triple talaq: India's top court to rule on Islamic practice of instant divorce

 - India's Supreme Court will decide Friday if the practice should be banned

-New Delhi (CNN)India's Supreme Court is expected to deliver a verdict Friday on the controversial Islamic divorce practice known as "triple talaq."
+New Delhi (CNN)India's Supreme Court decided Thursday to defer decision on the controversial Islamic divorce practice known as "triple talaq."

 The practice, that stretches back over a thousand years, allows a husband to divorce his wife by simply saying the Arabic word for divorce, talaq, three times.

-India's Supreme Court has convened a special summer session to hear this case -- alongside others of constitutional importance -- in May, when the court is normally in recess.
+India's Supreme Court has convened a special summer session to hear the much-anticipated case -- alongside others of constitutional importance -- in May, when the court is normally in recess.
 It would otherwise take years to hear these cases, said the Chief Justice, according to local media.

+A verdict could have come as early as Friday, but the Supreme Court announced Thursday it was reserving judgment in the contentious court case.

+"In a case of this magnitude, they will take time to decide," said Balaji Srinivasan, one of the lawyers on the petition representing a woman who was divorced via triple talaq.

-"To bring this issue to this level has taken a lot of hard work," said Zakia Soman, an activist and one of the petitioners on the case, on Thursday.
+Zakia Soman, an activist and one of the petitioners on the case, said it had taken a lot of hard work to bring the issue to this level.

 "That it has reached the highest body has created a lot of hope that we will get justice.
-In the past, this was not even possible."
+In the past, this was not even possible," said Soman.

 India has the world's second-largest Muslim population, but, unlike other countries with significant Muslim populations such as Pakistan, Bangladesh and Indonesia, has has yet to outlaw triple talaq.